 In addition to our devotion to your safety, as our passenger(s), we are devoted to the safety of the wildlife around us.
 It is our mission to be climate friendly and to help preserve the natural habitat of the beautiful creatures that we stay in awe of every day.
 Our tours are environmentally conscious and we collaborate with other eco-tour providers to further conservation efforts.
 A portion of all of our proceeds contribute towards local marine research programs, and we are proud to support and donate to the Pacific Whale Watching Association (PWWA).

 The PWWA was created in 1995 to establish guidelines for the responsible whale watching of Southern Resident Killer Whales.
 The guidelines established include speed and distance limits as well as rules regarding duration of encounters with whales, porpoises and dolphins.
 These best practices include slowing down and showing respect and caution for wildlife, as well as avoiding approaching the whales.
-Whales are not to be approached closer than 100 metres away, while resident whales must not be approached closer than 200 metres.
+Whales are not to be approached closer than 400 metres away, while resident whales must not be approached.
 These rules help us learn about whales while making minimal to no impact on their environment.
 For more information and the full list of best practices, please visit the PWWA website.
 We can’t wait to share more of our knowledge and excitement with you on one of our eco-tours!